 If you have dental insurance, you’ll be happy to know that your plan most likely provides some level of coverage for emergency care.
 It’s common for insurance to cover one necessary emergency exam per year.
 Also, procedures that are frequently used to relieve tooth pain (root canals, crowns, fillings, etc.) qualify for 50% to 80% coverage in many cases.

 Of course, the specifics of your plan may vary.
 Deductibles, waiting periods, and annual maximums also come into play.
 Our team can help you navigate the details of your policy.
-We’re also in-network with several of the nation's leading dental insurance providers, including BlueCross BlueShield, Delta Dental Premier, Cigna, and Assurant.
+We’re also in-network with several of the nation's leading dental insurance providers, including BlueCross BlueShield, Delta Dental Premier, and Cigna.

 We believe that visiting an emergency dentist in Parker shouldn’t break the bank, which is why we offer CareCredit financing for patients who don’t have insurance or whose plans don’t provide enough coverage.
 CareCredit offers multiple flexible payment plans to choose from.
 If you qualify for one of them, you can pay for the care your smile needs in monthly installments, often with extremely low or no interest rates!